 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.

-The Auckland program is offered every Fall semester.
-In odd years the academic focus will be Education and in even years it will vary depending upon the expertise of the faculty director.
+The Auckland program is offered every Spring semester.
+In odd years the academic focus will vary depending upon the expertise of the faculty director while in even years the program focus will be Education.

 IMPORTANT: The handbook(s) below is/are the most recent handbook(s) published for this program.
 A new version, with updated information, will be made available each semester.
 Program participants will receive their updated handbook approximately 2-3 months prior to their program’s start date.